Former Soviet Union

 If you meet the eligibility requirements and want to grow your potential through this program, we’d love you to apply!

 Kaplan Leadership Initiative is a competitive program.
-You will be interviewed and must submit one professional recommendation.
+You will be interviewed and must submit two professional recommendations.

 Please be aware that Kaplan team representative will contact the recommender as a part of the screening process.